-(d) The agricultural conditions on the inundation canals may be briefly noticed.
-Dependent on flocds in the river, the Agricultural conditions on the inunsupply is uncertain both as regards volume and dation canals. duration.
-The dates of opening and closure vary much from year to year and have a profound effect on the cropping.
-If the canals commence to work late, the area under indigo is small, and that under cotton is restricted, while the areas under jowar, bajra and til are relatively large.
+(d) The agricultural conditions on the inundation canals may be briefly Agricultural conditions on the inundation canals. (d) The agricultural conditions on the inundation canals may be briefly noticed.
+Dependent on floods in the river, the supply is uncertain both as regards volume and duration.
+The dates of opening and closure vary much from year to year and have a profound effect on the cropping: If the canals commence to work late, the area under indigo is small, and that under cotton is restricted, while the areas under jowar, bajra and til are relatively large.
 If they close early, the cultivator has to choose between saving his kharif crops or reducing his rabi sowings.
 In very bad years, he will not be able to mature his rice and a large part of the cotton will fail.
 In any case, an early closure puts a heavy strain on the well cattle during the cold weather.
 During the flood season, the supply of water is plentiful and there is no necessity to work the wells.
 On the Sutlej Canals, the wells are rarely used for the kharif, and on the Chenab they are used only in bad years.
 In the rabi, they are essential on both systems, and it is the happy combination of well and canal irrigation that is the outstanding feature of the agricultural system on the inundation canals.
-The ideal combination is found when the canals entirely suffice for the kharif and provide for the rabi sowings, and the wells entirely suffice for the maturing of the rabi crops.
-This ideal is completely . realised only in some years in a relatively small number of villages, but the degree of approximation to it is closer than at settlement, Simultaneously with an improvement in the lworking of the canals, the sinking of wells has been continuous and the net result has been to create greater uniformity of conditions in the villages irrigated.
+The ideal combination is found when the canals entirely suffice for the kharif and provide for the rabi sowings, and the wells entirely suffice for the kharif and provide for the rabi sowings, but the degree of approximation to it is closer than at settlement,.
+Simultaneously with an improvement in the lworking of the canals, the sinking of wells has been continuous and the net result has been to create greater uniformity of conditions in the villages irrigated.

-5. The use of wells as the sole means of irrigation is practically wells. confined to the non-canal villages of the Rawa and Hithar Circle, and in the latter they are usually sunk in lands that benefit directly or indirectly from river floods.
+The use of wells as the sole means of irrigation is practically 5. confined to the non-canal villages of the Rawa Wells. and Hithar Circle, and in the latter they are usually sunk in lands that benefit directly or indirectly from river floods.
 In canal villages, the value of a particular well is affected by a variety of causes among which may be mentioned :-its state of repair; the area it has to serve; the nature of the soil; the character of the canal irrigation and the efficiency of the tenant, in which the number and quality of his well-cattle are the chief factors.
-Of these causes, the most important is the nature of the canal irrigation, since on it depends largely the class of tenant that the owner will be able to obtain If a particular well is often out of use, it will generally be found that either it lies at the tail of a kassi, or its area lies high and involves irrigation by fift.
+Of these causes, the most important is the nature of the canal irrigation, since on it depends largely the class of tenant that the owner will be able to obtain If a particular well is often out of use, it will generally be found that either it lies at the tail of a kassi, or its area lies high and involves irrigation by lift.
 For wells with good facilities for irrigation, the landlord will have little difficulty in finding tenants well equipped with cattle.